 - Do not overfill the plastic bag.
 Do not pour extra loose soil inside the white postage-paid envelope.

 How to Submit HOME Lawn and Garden Samples

 The Home Lawn and Vegetable Soil Test Mailer can be used to process any type of home soil sample (lawn, vegetable garden, tree, shrub, flower, and tree/small fruit).
 It is available through the MSUE Bookstore (opens in a new window).
-The cost of this mailer is $25 + shipping/handling fee.
-This mailer may also be available for pick-up at your local MSU Extension county office for $25.
+This mailer may also be available for pick-up at your local MSU Extension county office.
 Click here to find a local county office (opens in a new window)